-Unfiltered samples were kept at ambient temperature in the dark during transport to the laboratory.
-During shipboard collection in the Tortugas/Marquesas and overnight stays in the Keys, unfiltered samples were analyzed for APA and turbidity prior to refrigeration.
-Filtered samples and CHLA filters were kept on ice in the dark during transport.
+All samples were kept on ice in the dark during transport to the laboratory.
 During shipboard collection in the Tortugas/Marquesas and overnight stays in the lower Keys, filtrates and filters were frozen until further analysis.

-2.2.
-Laboratory Analysis
+2.2.Laboratory Analysis

-Unfiltered water samples were analyzed for total organic carbon (TOC), total nitrogen (TN), total phosphorus (TP), silicate (SiO2), alkaline phosphatase activity (APA), and turbidity.
+Unfiltered water samples were analyzed for total organic carbon (TOC), total nitrogen (TN), total phosphorus (TP), silicate (SiO2), and turbidity.
 TOC was measured by direct injection onto hot platinum catalyst in a Shimadzu TOC-5000 after first acidifying to pH<2 and purging with CO2-free air.
 TN was measured using an ANTEK 7000N Nitrogen Analyzer using O2 as carrier gas to promote complete recovery of the nitrogen in the water samples (Frankovich and Jones 1998).
 TP was determined using a dry ashing, acid hydrolysis technique (Solórzano and Sharp 1980).
 SiO2 was measured using the molybdosilicate method (Strickland and Parsons 1972).
-The APA assay measures the activity of alkaline phosphatase, an enzyme used by bacteria and algae to mineralize orthophosphate from organic compounds.
-The assay is performed by adding a known concentration of methylfluorescein phosphate, leaving methylfluorescein, a highly fluorescent compound.
-Fluorescence at initial and after 2 hr incubation were measured using a Gilford Fluoro IV Spectrofluorometer (excitation = 430 nm, emission = 507 nm) and subtracted to give APA in μ M h-1.
 Turbidity was measured using an HF Scientific model DRT-15C turbidimeter and reported in NTU.

-Filtrates were analyzed for nitrate+nitrite (NO_x-), nitrite (NO2-), ammonium (NH4+), and soluble reactive phosphorus (SRP) by flow injection analysis (Alpkem model RFA 300).
-Filters for CHLA content (μ g l-1) were allowed to extract for a minimum of 2 days at -20° C before analysis.
+Filtrates were analyzed for nitrate+nitrite ( $NO_x^-$ ), nitrite ( $NO_2^-$ ), ammonium ( $NH_4^+$ ), and soluble reactive phosphorus (SRP) by flow injection analysis (Alpkem model RFA 300).
+Filters for CHLA content ( $\mu g \ l^{-1}$ ) were allowed to extract for a minimum of 2 days at -20° C before analysis.
 Extracts were analyzed using a Gilford Fluoro IV Spectrofluorometer (excitation = 435 nm, emission = 667 nm).
 All analyses were completed within 1 month after collection in accordance to SERC laboratory QA/QC guidelines.

 Some parameters were not measured directly, but were calculated by difference.
-Nitrate (NO_3^-) was calculated as $NO_X^- - NO_2^-$, dissolved inorganic nitrogen (DIN) as $NO_X^- + NH_4^+$, and total organic nitrogen (TON) defined as TN - DIN.
-All concentrations are reported as μM unless noted.
+Nitrate $(NO_3^-)$ was calculated as $NO_X^-$ - $NO_2^-$ , dissolved inorganic nitrogen (DIN) as $NO_X^-$ + $NH_4^+$ , and total organic nitrogen (TON) defined as TN - DIN.
+All concentrations are reported as $\mu M$ unless noted.
 All elemental ratios discussed were calculated on a molar basis.
-DO saturation in the water column (DO{sat} as %) was calculated using the equations of Garcia and Gordon (1992).
+DO saturation in the water column ( $DO{sat}$ as %) was calculated using the equations of Garcia and Gordon (1992).